• Skip to main content

 • Place each dough ball on a non-stick baking mat, then place a pieceof parchment paper (or other non-stick mat) over the ball and roll thedough into a thin layer.

-• Score the crackers with a pizza cutter and sprinkle extra sea saltlightly across the cracker sheet.
+• Score the crackers with a pizza cutter.

-• Brush the top of the cracker sheets with egg white, and then sprinklethe seeds (and a small amount of sea salt) evenly over each sheet.
+• Brush the top of the cracker sheets with egg white, and then sprinkle the topping evenly over each sheet.

 • Bake for about 15 minutes, or until they start to lightly brown.